Woody Allen criticises "self-serving" actors who denounced him

-Woody Allen has branded members of Hollywood who cancelled him as “self-serving” actors who tried to be “fashionable” with their protest.
+Woody Allen has branded members of Hollywood who spoke out against him as “self-serving” actors who tried to be “fashionable” with their protest.

 The comedian and filmmaker, who has faced allegations of sexual abuse made against him by his adopted daughter Dylan Farrow, was alienated by a number of actors who refused to work with him since the accusations were first made 28 years ago.